 The Alliance QI process incorporates several mechanisms to review incidents that pose potential risk or safety concerns for members.
-The following activities are performed to demonstrate the Alliance's commitment to improve quality of care and safety of its members:
+The following activities are performed to demonstrate the Alliance's commitment to improve quality of care and safety of its members via monitoring, investigation, track, and trending of:

-- Reviewing complaints and grievances and determining quality of care impact. - Monitoring iatrogenic events such as, hospital-acquired infections reported on claims and reviewing encounter submissions. - Reviewing concurrent inpatient admissions to evaluate and monitor the medical necessity and appropriateness of ongoing care and services.
-Safety issues may be identified during this review. - Investigating reported and/or identified potential quality of care issues. - Auditing Alliance internal processes/systems and delegated providers.
+- Complaints and grievances and determining quality of care impact. - latrogenic events such as, hospital-acquired infections reported on claims and reviewing encounter submissions. - Inpatient admissions to evaluate and monitor the medical necessity and appropriateness of ongoing care and services.
+Safety issues may be identified during this review.